pulinau/sumo_rl_driving/doc/multi_reward.md

 The vehicle should be moving as close to the maximum speed as possible if situation allows.

 ## `r_comfort`
-Avoid jerk in speed.
+Avoid frequent lane change and jerk in speed.
 The reward is the negative of the speed variance in the last 10 steps.

 ## `r_curiosity`
 Novelty-based exploration.
 The reward is not hard-coded into the environment, rather, its generated dynamically depending on the ego vehicle's familiarity with the current implementation).